-In terms of glazing products, a high performance double glazing assembly can be acceptable for meeting minimum targets.
-In order to achieve higher tiers of TGS, triple glazing will likely need to be considered.
+In terms of glazing products, a traditional high performance double glazing assembly will likely not be acceptable for meeting minimum targets.
+In order to achieve the minimum requirements of TGS, increased performance double glazed double low-e coated glazing, or triple glazing will likely need to be considered.
 When choosing a glazing product, consideration for the solar heat gain coefficient (SHGC) must also be taken.
 A higher SHGC will allow for passive heating, reducing the thermal demand; while a lower SHGC will reduce over-heating in shoulder seasons and reduce cooling loads in the summer.
 Reduced glazing areas will also help to reduce loads within the building.
 A glazing to wall area ratio of 35% to 40% is often considered a 'sweet spot', and will help optimize the performance of the building envelope while maintaining occupant views, daylight access, and improved thermal comfort.

 Consideration should be given to the potential changes in climate over the lifetime of the building rather than just the current climate in which the building envelope was designed.
 With global warming, heating loads are decreasing and cooling loads are increasing in our climate.
-One option to balance glazing performance may be electrochromic glazing (glass that tints in response to solar intensity or sun position), which can maximizing daylighting and views in regularly occupied spaces as well as have a positive impact on the building cooling and heating loads.
+One option to balance glazing performance may be electrochromic glazing (glass that tints in response to solar intensity or sun position), which can maximize daylighting and views in regularly occupied spaces as well as have a positive impact on the building cooling and heating loads.